-Each disclosure province's franchise legislation requires
+Each disclosure province's franchise legislation requires that a franchisor (or sub-franchisor) deliver a franchise disclosure document (FDD) to each prospective franchisee no later than 14 calendar days before the prospective franchisee signs a "franchise agreement" or pays any consideration in respect of the franchise, whichever is earlier.
+A "franchise agreement" includes any agreement between a franchisor or a franchisor's associate and a franchisee.

-that a franchisor (or sub-franchisor) deliver a franchise disclosure document (FDD) to each prospective franchisee no later than 14 calendar days before the prospective franchisee signs a franchise agreement or pays any consideration in respect of the franchise, whichever is earlier.
-The FDD must contain all 'material facts', including those prescribed by regulation (ie, the prescribed list is not exhaustive).
-'Material facts' include any information about the business, operations, capital or control of the franchisor, or about the franchise system, that would reasonably be expected to have a significant effect on the value or price of the franchise to be granted or on the prospective franchisee's decision to acquire it.
+The FDD must contain all "material facts", including, but not limited to, those prescribed by regulation (ie,, the prescribed list is not exhaustive).
+"Material facts" include any information about the business, operations, capital or control of the franchisor, or about the franchise system, that would reasonably be expected to have a significant effect on the value or price of the franchise to be granted or on the prospective franchisee's decision to acquire it.

-In addition, between the time that the FDD is delivered and the time when the franchisee signs the agreement or pays any money, material changes may occur and the franchisor will be required to notify the franchisee of such material changes and give the franchisee an opportunity to consider their significance.
-'Material change' is defined to mean a change in the business, operations, capital or control of the franchisor, or a change in the franchise system, that would reasonably be expected to have a significant adverse effect on either the value or price of the franchise or on the decision to acquire it.
+In addition, between the time that the FDD is delivered and the time when the franchisee signs a franchise agreement or pays any money, "material changes" may occur and the franchisor will be required to notify the franchisee of such material changes in accordance with the specifications of the provincial franchise legislation and give the franchisee an opportunity to consider their significance.
+"Material change" is defined to mean a change in the business, operations, capital or control of the franchisor, or a change in the franchise system, that would reasonably be expected to have a significant adverse effect on either the value or price of the franchise or on the decision to acquire it.